 Linda Jo Devlaeminck has a passion for serving North Portland neighbors in a collaborative way.
-She has a BA Social Work and a Masters in teaching.
+She has a BA in Social Work and Masters in teaching.
 She belongs to an ecumenical Christian Community called the People of Praise.
 She and her husband, Jerome, have raised four daughters and enjoy three grandchildren.
 They enjoy hiking and providing hospitality.
 She believes it is a gift to be able to work with the Church of North Portland to build the Community of Hope.

 Since the creation of Community of Hope, Cat has felt called to serve here.
-Now that her children are both away at college, she finally has the time and began working at COP in 2018 as on-call overnight staff.
+Now that her children are both away at college, she finally has the time and began working at COH in 2018 as on-call overnight staff.
 Being a single mom herself, she feels a strong connection with the families here.
-Cat has been a volunteer facilitator at a personal growth workshop for over 9 years and is now a Certified Professional Life Coach.
-Previously she also worked as a flight attendant, an apprentice carpenter, and in sales.
+Cat has been a volunteer facilitator at a personal growth workshop for over nine years and is now a Certified Professional Life Coach.
+Previously she worked as a flight attendant, an apprentice carpenter, and in sales.
 For fun she enjoys traveling, going to concerts, competing in sprint triathlons, camping, hiking and spending time with friends and family.

 Nadia Busekrus grew up on O’ahu and moved to Oregon after college.
 She is currently studying to receive her Master’s degree in Social Work at Portland State University, with a focus on Children, Youth & Families.
 Nadia is an avid reader and loves to spend time outside.
 She is passionate about mental health, racial equity, and LGBTQ+ rights.